KarmaBlackshaw/case/README.md

 # @jeash/case
 A lightweight package for converting string cases.
-It provides two methods, titleCase and kebabCase, to convert a string to title case or kebab case, respectively.

 ### Installation
 Install `@jeash/case` using npm: